Emotional branding: History

-The rapid expansion of consumer goods during post World War II only increased existing goods in the market through amassed innovation, creating another major shifts in branding, which is more focused on superior features, unique ingredients and functional benefits.
-Businesses began to think innovatively to create brand identity using their products in attempt to associate lifestyle with brands.
-Pears soap brand became a highly demanded product because Thomas J. Barratt - known to be the “Father of Modern Advertising” – always looked for new ways to endorse the product.
+The rapid expansion of consumer goods post-World War II only increased existing goods in the market through amassed innovation, creating another major shift in branding, which is more focused on superior features, unique ingredients and functional benefits.
+Businesses began to think innovatively to create brand identity using their products in an attempt to associate lifestyle with brands.
+Pears soap brand became a highly demanded product because Thomas J. Barratt - known to be the "Father of Modern Advertising" – always looked for new ways to endorse the product.
 Barratt used different techniques of creative advertising that would help the soap product appeal to the mass.
 Barratt used a series of themed posters using imagery and catchphrases to associate the brand with quality and luxury.
-The series has a reoccurring theme and one of the posters used an iconic painting by John Everett Millais entitled “Bubbles”.
-The painting was inspired by Millais’ grandson and it was illustrated out of his delight for the child.
+The series has a reoccurring theme and one of the posters used an iconic painting by John Everett Millais entitled "Bubbles".
+The painting was inspired by Millais' grandson and it was illustrated out of his delight for the child.
 The painting portrays pure innocence as Millais took the opportunity to paint his grandson because of how exquisite he looked while holding the pipe to make bubbles.
-Barratt then used the painting’s meaning to be part of the Pears Soap message.
+Barratt then used the painting's meaning to be part of the Pears Soap message.
 The soap was added on the foreground pertaining that well-groomed middle-class children could enjoy domestic comforts and have aspirations of high society.

-Companies began to adapt Barratt’s technique to help achieve success on their own products, marking the beginning of modern emotional branding through the manipulation of human emotion to sell goods.
+Companies began to adapt Barratt's technique to help achieve success on their own products, marking the beginning of modern emotional branding through the manipulation of human emotion to sell goods.
 Many businesses began to catch on to the trend of brand identity to distinguish their products from others in a growing market.
-In 2001, Marc Gobé wrote Emotional Branding: The New Paradigm for Connecting Brands to People to delve into the idea of “emotional branding”.
+In 2001, Marc Gobé wrote Emotional Branding: The New Paradigm for Connecting Brands to People to delve into the idea of "emotional branding".
 Gobé created the concept as part of his observation that there is a possible connection in an emotional level in a consumer-brand relationship.
-Gobé wrote, “Brands must recognize that their emotional identity is not only a result of ads and products, but also corporate policy and stances.
+Gobé wrote, "Brands must recognize that their emotional identity is not only a result of ads and products, but also corporate policy and stances.
 The message can be sent in subtle ways that a company is supportive of the gay community.
-The key components are inclusivity, sophistication, and subtlety.”
-He explains that emotional branding is distinct from the literal sense of brand awareness because of its ability to connect with its users in an emotional level from advertising to the physical product where it is able to make the user feel certain emotions the company aims to convey.
-It also reflects the company’s internal culture as the business must have a harmony and unified goal to be able to successfully reach their target market.
+The key components are inclusivity, sophistication, and subtlety."
+He explains that emotional branding is distinct from the literal sense of brand awareness because of its ability to connect with its users on an emotional level from advertising to the physical product where it is able to make the user feel certain emotions the company aims to convey.
+It also reflects the company's internal culture as the business must have a harmony and unified goal to be able to successfully reach their target market.